-Children who have not been offered a place at St Mary of the Angels' Catholic Primary School but were offered a school that was ranked as a lower preference on their application form will be added to a waiting list.
-The waiting list will be maintained until 31st December 2019 and will then be discarded.
-Parents may apply to St Mary of the Angels' Catholic Primary School for their child's name to remain on the waiting list until the end of the academic year 2019/2020 when it will be discarded.
+In addition to their right to appeal, children who have not been offered a place at St Mary of the Angels Catholic Primary School but were offered a school that was ranked as a lower preference on their application form will be added to a waiting list.

+The waiting list will be maintained until 31st December 2022 and will then be discarded.
+Parents may apply to St Mary of the Angels Catholic Primary School for their child's name to remain on the waiting list until the end of the summer term 2023 when it will be discarded.